Architecture

 Haloy creates and uses Docker networks:

-- haloy (default): Application containers and HAProxy
+- haloy (default): Application containers connect to this network

 - Custom networks: Via